Holiday Extras travel insurance review

 Annual multi-trip travel insurance

-Annual multi-trip travel insurance will cover multiple trips throughout a policy year but there is a limit to how many days you are covered for depending on the policy you have chosen.
-Travellers that want an annual multi-trip travel insurance policy can buy travel insurance up until the age of 80 for trips on land and up until 85 for trips that include going on a cruise.
+Annual multi-trip travel insurance will cover multiple trips throughout a policy year but there is a limit of up to 45 days per trip depending on the policy you have chosen.
+Travellers that want an annual multi-trip travel insurance policy can buy travel insurance up until the age of 85.

 What does Holiday Extras travel insurance cover?